-Operation of Cranes, Directed Light, Fireworks, Toy Balloons, Sky Lanterns and Drones within UK Airspace.
+Operation of Cranes, Directed Light, Fireworks, Toy Balloons, and Sky Lanterns within UK Airspace.

 Working, building and events in the vicinity of an Airport can present significant risks if not managed responsibly by developers.
 This can include events using fireworks / lighting / sky lanterns, construction sites and drone flying.

 As a result, we always encourage you to communicate with the Airport, should the activity fall within at least 6km of the Airport.

 If the activity or development requires the use of lifting equipment, mobile or tower cranes, they should be operated in accordance with British Standard 7121 and CAA Publication – CAP 1096.
 The Airport should also be notified of plans to erect these cranes at least 21 days in advance.
 The notification to the Airport should include the following information to allow us to perform our Airport Safeguarding checks:

 - OSGB grid coordinates of the crane’s proposed position to 6 figures each of Eastings and Northings

 - The proposed height of the crane Above Ordnance Datum (AOD)